joedrago/mtv/web/help.md

 This will skip the currently playing songs, or X songs (if X is a number).
 For example, `#mtv skip 5` will skip the next 5 songs.

+### Repeating the Current Video {#repeat}

+    #mtv repeat
+    #mtv repeat X

+This will re-queue the currently playing song to repeat it once, or X times (if X is a number).
+For example, `#mtv repeat 5` will queue the current song 5 more times.

 ### Get Info About the Current Video {#who}

     #mtv